Data-driven Efficient Solvers for Langevin Dynamics on Manifold in High Dimensions: Review of nonlinear dimension reduction and diffusion map

+$\mathcal{K}_4$ depends on $d$, the diameter of the manifold and the lower bound and the $C^2$ norm of the p.d.f.. $\mathcal{K}_5$ depends on $d$, the diameter and the volume of the manifold, and the lower bound and the $C^2$ norm of the p.d.f.. \end{thm}

-{ \begin{rem} Note that in the above theorem, the coefficients $\mathcal{K}_3$ and $\mathcal{K}_4$ only depend on the geometry of the manifold and the data points distribution on the manifold.
+\begin{rem} Note that in the above theorem, the coefficients $\mathcal{K}_4$ and $\mathcal{K}_5$ only depend on the geometry of the manifold and the data points distribution on the manifold.
 They are independent of the eigenvalues and the eigengaps of $\Delta$.
-In the spectral convergence analysis, the dependence on the eigenvalues and the eigengaps of $\Delta$ is reflected from the relation
+In the spectral convergence analysis, the dependence on the eigenvalues and the eigengaps of $\Delta$ is reflected from the relation \eqref{relation epsilon and K}.
+The relation implies that $\epsilon$ should be smaller when $K$ increases.